-One’s the queen of wearable art; the other, the master of livable sculptures.
+One’s the queen of wearable art; the other, the master of liveable sculptures.
 When Simone Ng and Jason Pomeroy put their creative forces together, the result is a unique capsule collection of six rings.

 Inspired by six iconic British buildings, the luscious sugarloaf center stone that sits atop each ring can be lifted to reveal a hidden space beneath, decorated to represent architectural elements of the building the particular ring is inspired by.
 In Gulliver’s reality, these may just make perfect homes for Lilliputians.